AudreyGermain/Game-Recommendation-System/README.md

 ## IV.
 Evaluation & Analysis <a name="evaluation-analysis"></a>

 In order to compare the different algorithms used to produce recommendations, we create a script that calculates, for each user, the ratio of the number of games in the user test dataset that are among the top 20 recommendations over the total number of games in the user test dataset.
 The mean of the ratio from all users is then calculated.
-The ration is a bit low because whenever recommendations couldn't be produced for a given user, the computed ratio is set to 0. **TO COMPLETE**
+The ration is a bit low because whenever recommendations couldn't be produced for a given user, the computed ratio is set to 0.

-*Not too sure about this:**

-*The ratio is a bit low because for some user in the training dataset it was not possible to get the recommendations and some user don't have games in the test dataset, in those cases the ratio will be 0.*

 The idea of calculating the ratio this way was inspired by the precision at K metric used in the KDD research paper: [Real-time Attention Based Look-alike Model for Recommender System](https://www.kdd.org/kdd2019/accepted-papers/view/real-time-attention-based-look-alike-model-for-recommender-system).